- Related Products:

 What Are Common Animal Models For Development?

-- Congenital myopathy models (excitation-contraction coupling mutants) – Mice modelling rare inherited congenital myopathies are used to test whether developmental muscle dysfunction – particularly involving extraocular and cervical muscles – affects the motor execution component of the optomotor reflex.
-Eckhardt et al. (2020, Hum Mol Genet.) applied OptoDrum to probe both visual detection and motor components of optomotor performance in this model.
+- Congenital myopathy models (excitation-contraction coupling mutants): Mice modelling rare inherited congenital myopathies are used to test whether developmental muscle dysfunction – particularly involving extraocular and cervical muscles – affects the motor execution component of the optomotor reflex.
+OptoDrum was applied to probe both visual detection and motor components of optomotor performance in this model(Eckhardt et al, 2020, Hum Mol Genet.).

 How Can Striatech Tools support Your Study?